Noduko/InfoHUD/README.md

 ### **⚙️AutoWS feature:**

-Use `//infohud autows "Exact name of WS"` to enable the AutoWS.
+Use `//infohud autows "Exact name of WS"` to enable the AutoWS or `//infohud autows off` to deactivate.
 <br>The Weapon Skill will be used automatically when you're engaged and reach 1000TP.

 ## ■ Addon commands: